chukiagosoftware/software-engineer-blog/hugo-blog/content/about.md

 Ocean or a [free Oracle VM](https://docs.oracle.com/es-ww/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm).

-After running off a Google Bucket with local-only Pelican html generation, I settled on Netlify a few years back because it works very nicely, can scale to a fullblown app with CDN and content managment and more importantly [Netlify had Python 3.10]({{< ref "posts/netlify.md" >}})  compatible images at the time.
+After running off a Google Bucket with local-only Pelican html generation, I settled on Netlify a few years back because it works very nicely, can scale to a full-blown app with CDN and content managment and more importantly [Netlify had Python 3.10]({{< ref "posts/netlify.md" >}})  compatible images at the time.

 ~~This is a static HTML with some Javascript and a Pelican template.
 So, there is only one contributor, no